 TYPE VARCHAR(50);

-Now, if we run the insert statement again, we should have it run successfully:
+Now, if we run the insert statement again, it should run successfully:

-We don’t have to only make the change to one column at a time if we need to make changes.
-For example, the first name and email probably should also have an increase in size.
+We can make changes to more than one column at a time.
+For example, the first name and email should probably also have a larger size.
 We can combine them together by listing each ALTER COLUMN statement separated by a comma:

 ALTER TABLE registration